 As part of the project, mailboxes and posts are evaluated for crash safety.
 If a change is needed you will be notified in writing and the contractor will replace the necessary components at no cost to you.

 Resurfacing raises the grade of the road.
 The contractor will raise the height of your mailbox as needed to maintain the correct height for postal delivery.
-If the post is too short or damaged, it will be replaced with a new, treated 4 x 4 post.
+If the post is too short or damaged, it will be replaced with a new, thin-wall steel post.

 9. What are they going to do about the drop-off at the edge of the road?The contractor will add shoulder rock to match the grade of the new surface within 10 days of paving.